Getting a passport and dual citizenship in Mexico will make it easier for you to seize opportunities in the up-and-coming areas of the country.

 Setting up a business in Mexico doesn’t just give you a large market of Mexicans to supply to.
 The country’s location makes it easy to reach large groups of consumers in neighboring countries.

-The United States is just one border away and the Free Trade Agreement has positively affected the trade between the two countries.
+The United States is just one border away, and the Free Trade Agreement has positively affected the trade between the two countries.
 Mexico is one of the biggest suppliers of export products in about half of the states in the US.
-Besides the US, the country has free trade agreements with over 40 countries in total.
+Besides the US, the country has free trade agreements with around 49 countries in total.
 And if that’s not enough, Latin America is right on its doorstep.

-After becoming a Mexican citizen, the government allows you to still hold a passport from another country.
+After becoming a Mexican citizen, the government allows you to continue to hold a passport from another country.
 While in Mexico, you are considered a Mexican citizen and will be treated as such.
 Of course, if your home country forbids dual citizenship, you’ll have to choose.

-Mexican nationality is given to a person that is born in Mexican territory or at least has one parent with Mexican nationality.
-If you don’t meet those demands there are still possibilities to get Mexican citizenship.
+Mexican nationality is given to a person who is born in Mexican territory or at least has one parent with Mexican nationality.
+If you don’t meet those demands, there are still possibilities to get Mexican citizenship.

 Naturalization requires you to live in the country for at least five years.
 Your level of Spanish and knowledge of the Mexican culture will be tested during the application.
-This five-year residency rule doesn’t have to apply if you’ve made a significant contribution to Mexican society in the field of science, culture, business, art or sports (don’t plan on this unless you’re the next Picasso).
+This five-year residency rule doesn’t have to apply if you’ve made a significant contribution to Mexican society in the field of science, culture, business, art, or sports.

-If you have a Mexican wife, it’s possible to get Mexican citizenship within 2 years of living in the country.
+If you have a Mexican wife, getting Mexican citizenship within two years of living in the country is possible.
 You still need to pass the Mexican culture and Spanish language test.
-Being able to speak Spanish will definitely pay off for you as it enables you to speak with the locals in many of the Latin American countries.
+Being able to speak Spanish will definitely pay off for you as it enables you to speak with the locals in many Latin American countries.